microsoft/sarif-vscode-extension/README.md

  * Supports embedded target files
  * Allows you to remap (in memory) source locations, if they can't be found using the location in the log file
  * Can set rootpaths in the settings for the extension to try when looking for files, ex. the rootpath of your local enlistment
- * *new* Can open and convert a non-sarif static analysis file to sarif for analysis - see ChangeLog for list of supported tools
+ * Can open and convert a non-sarif static analysis file to sarif for analysis - see ChangeLog for list of supported tools
     * To execute the convert command via the Command window(F1 key):
         1. Type in "Sarif: Convert and open a non-sarif file"
         2. Select the tool that generated the file